 While a lot of time is spent focussed on horses that can’t eat grain in their diet, cereal grains such as oats, barley, triticale, corn, rice, rye, sorghum and wheat form a valuable component of many horse’s rations.
 Selecting the most digestible grain based feed however can be confusing, with uncooked grains like whole, cracked and crushed grains being available as well as cooked grains like extruded, micronised, steam rolled or steam flaked and pelleted grains.

-The question is, which form is best for your horse, the cooked or uncooked grains?
+The question is, which form of grain is best for your horse, cooked or uncooked?

 Why we cook grains